ggggbbybby/grammys-yellow-cookbook/content/recipes/coconut-meringues.md

 +++

 * 6 egg whites
-* 3/4 cup sugar
+* ¾ cup sugar
-* 1/4 cup shredded coconut
+* ¼ cup shredded coconut
 * butter and flour for pan
 1. Beat egg whites at medium speed until soft peaks form, about 3 minutes.
 2. Gradually add sugar, increase mixer speed to high and beat until stiff peaks form, about 2 to 3 minutes.
 3. Gently fold in coconut with wooden spoon.
 4. Drop large spoons of mixture onto buttered and floured baking sheet.
-5. Bake at 250 until golden brown, about 1 hour.
+5. Bake at 250°until golden brown, about 1 hour.
-6. Turn off oven and leave meringues inside to dry, about 1 1/2 hours.
+6. Turn off oven and leave meringues inside to dry, about 1½ hours.